glic3rinu/passlib/docs/lib/passlib.hosts.rst

 PassLib provides :class:`!CryptContext` instances for the following Unix variants:

-.. object:: linux_context
+.. data:: linux_context

     context instance which recognizes hashes used
     by the majority of Linux distributions.
     encryption defaults to :class:`!sha512_crypt`.

-.. object:: freebsd_context
+.. data:: freebsd_context

     context instance which recognizes all hashes used by FreeBSD 8. encryption defaults to :class:`!bcrypt`.

-.. object:: netbsd_context
+.. data:: netbsd_context

     context instance which recognizes all hashes used by NetBSD. encryption defaults to :class:`!bcrypt`.

-.. object:: openbsd_context
+.. data:: openbsd_context

     context instance which recognizes all hashes used by OpenBSD. encryption defaults to :class:`!bcrypt`.